 The normal work week consists of five (5) days, seven (7) hours long, Monday through Friday.
 Your schedule of daily work hours will be given to you by your supervisor and is subject to change.
 You will be notified promptly whenever a change is necessary.
 Should you have any questions concerning your work schedule, please ask your supervisor.

 From time to time, it may be necessary for you to be absent from work.
 Kenyon College is aware that emergencies, illnesses, or pressing personal business that cannot be scheduled outside your work hours may arise.
-Sick days and personal days have been provided for this purpose for employees who are eligible for benefits.
+Sick, Personal, Family (SPF) leave has been provided for this purpose for employees who are eligible for benefits.

-If all available paid sick time has been used, an employee MAY be required to use personal or vacation time to avoid unpaid leaves.
-See the section entitled "Paid Sick and Personal Leave for Benefit Eligible Non-Exempt Personnel" later in this handbook for details.
+If all available paid SPF leave has been used, an employee MAY be required to use vacation time to avoid unpaid leaves.
+See the section entitled "Sick, Personal and Family Leave” later in this Handbook for details.

 If you are unable to report to work, or if you will arrive late, please contact your supervisor immediately.
 Give them as much time as possible to arrange for someone else to cover your position until you arrive, if needed.
 If you know in advance that you will need to be absent, you are required to request this time off directly from your supervisor.
 He or she will determine when will be the most suitable time for you to be absent from your work.